JohnAllanE/pendulum-nn/readme.md

 ### Simple Pendulum

 > Goal: Flexible, adaptive system for precise control and accurate predictions of future machine states.
 > Goal: On-line learning on edge device with minimal prior system knowledge.

 In this mode, a magnet at the end of a rotating shaft is subjected to a magnetic impulse when it passes over an electromagnet.
 The shaft position is tracked using a combination of an absolute encoder (~0.1-degree resolution) and time-series data interpolation, allowing for a control mode where a neural network learns the system characteristics and adjusts impulse strength to achieve specific target amplitudes.

 Beyond a learning exercise, the intent is to develop a flexible control system that is rapidly able to adapt to changing system parameters, such as when the pendulum counterweight is altered, or impule strength is affected by external factors.

-### Null-Force Scale (not yet implemented),
+### Null-Force Scale (not yet implemented)

 > Goal: use active methods to improve weigh scale performance by minimizing settling time, maximizing resolution and linearity

 In this mode, the same electromagnet is used to provide a controllable force to offset applied forces to a load cell.
 This is a modification to standard electronic scale reading which uses a restoring force to maintain a scale in its most linear region.

 The plan is to use a neural network to supervise standard [PID](https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller) auto-tuning algorithms based on [published academic results](https://www.researchgate.net/publication/242777564_Neural_Network-based_AutoTuning_for_PID_Controllers).